Coping with peak packaging demand

 Of course, retail packaging provides several different challenges (and opportunities) to eCommerce boxes.

-Your retail packs should help capture consumer attention in typically crowded bricks-and-mortar stores, where brands are vying for attention.
+Your retail packs should help capture consumer attention in typically crowded brick-and-mortar stores, where brands are vying for attention.
 It should still reflect your market positioning and tie in with consumers’ other touch points with your business, including online properties.

 A proper omnichannel strategy ties all of this together, with your online and offline packaging complementing each other.